airordl/Offline-PDF-specialized-Chatbot-using-TinyLlama-and-LlamaIndex-sandbox/README.md

-# Local PDF Chatbot using TinyLlama and LlamaIndex, sandbox
+# Offline PDF specialized Chatbot using TinyLlama and LlamaIndex, sandbox

 This project sets up a local chatbot that can answer questions based on the content of PDF documents.
 It's a symbolic sandbox for a more refined version of it, for example, it now specializes on a certain type of scientific articles.